FU-HCQS/HCQS-backend/README.md

 ### Installation Steps
 1. Clone the repository: git clone https://github.com/duong-hong-quan/HCQS-backend.git.
 2. Configure the database connection in the appsettings.json file.
-3. Install dependencies: composer install.
+3. Install dependencies: Ctrl + Shift + B.
 4. Run migrations to set up the database: db migration with entity framework.
-## Usage
-1. Access the system through the web browser.
-2. Register an account or log in with existing credentials.
-3. Navigate through the different modules (Quotation, Contract Management, Inventory, Project Tracking).
-4. Follow the intuitive user interface to perform various tasks within each module.
+(Nuget Console: update-database)
 5. Refer to the documentation for detailed instructions on using specific features.

 ## Documentation
 For detailed information on using the House Construction Quotation System, refer to the documentation included with the repository.
 The documentation covers installation, configuration, and usage guidelines.